aaron-parker-cs/greenthumbtracker/README.md

 # How to run

-First, make sure that you have your .env file set up in the backend.
+First, make sure that you have your .env file set up in the backend/.env.
 It should look something like:

 ```
 MYSQL_USERNAME=your sql username